 Voices of women and of persons with disabilities are not heard in politics

-In Zambia, women’s participation in politics is low: only 17% of the Members of Parliament and 9% local councillors are women.
+In Zambia, women’s representation in politics is low: only 15% of the Members of Parliament and 8% of local councillors are women.
 Zambia has been a multi-party democracy since 1991, but the political field is dominated by one party at a time.
 Women’s participation in politics is hindered by prevailing patriarchal attitudes and strict hierarchies within political parties.
 The electoral system doesn’t support equal representation either.

 Our work in Zambia

 The programme has built the capacities and leaderships skills of local female councillors.
 Political parties are the gatekeepers for women’s political participation, and therefore the programme has also trained parties on the importance of women’s participation for democracy and supported them in drafting their own gender action plans.
 The programme has also supported and built the capacities of the parties’ women’s wings on the local and national level.

 In addition, Demo Finland has also supported multi-party co-operation of female politicians, so they can better advocate for issues important to them.
 Multi-party dialogue forums have been set up and operate on the national as well as the local levels and provide a safe space for the female politicians to co-operate across party lines.

 Results of our work

 - Six parties are preparing internal gender action plans.
 The programme monitors their implementation.

 - The capacities of female politicians (both local councillors and candidates) have been built.
 At the local level hundreds of female politicians and at the national level all female councillors have taken part in the trainings throughout the years.
 Prior to the elections also heads of campaigns were trained.